Is that question really appropriate?

 Job interviews can be a stressful without unnecessary questions.

-If you think that you have been discriminated against when applying for a role, or if you are looking to hire new staff and want to ensure that your interview questions are up to scratch, please contact our specialist employment solicitor, Leah Waller, on 01494 77 33 77.
+If you think that you have been discriminated against when applying for a role, or if you are looking to hire new staff and want to ensure that your interview questions are up to scratch, please contact our employment team on 01494 77 33 77.

 Please note that whilst we take every reasonable endeavour to ensure that the information and commentary is up-to-date and factual, any information or commentary is for information purposes only and is provided free of charge.
 Any opinions expressed are reserved and entirely those of the author.
 There is no assumed liability by Lennons, its employees or principals as to the contents and its correctness or accuracy, or for any consequences that may follow if the content or information is relied on.